 For an exclusive charter, prices generally range from $600 to $950 for a half-day trip (about four hours) and $800 to $1,600 for a full day at sea (about eight hours).
 For share charters, rates are about $100 to $140 per person for a half day and $200 for a full day.
 If fuel prices increase, expect charter costs to rise.
 Most boats are licensed to take up to six passengers, in addition to the crew.
 Tackle, bait, and ice are furnished, but you usually have to bring your own lunch.
 You won't be able to keep your catch, although if you ask, many captains will send you home with a few fillets.

 Hawaiian International Billfish Tournament.
 Pacific blue marlin are sought after by deep-sea anglers the world over, who come to Kona's fabled waters, most notably during this five-day tournament in August.
-Since 1959, this granddaddy of big-game-fishing tourneys has attracted super-competitive teams in the finest boats imaginable.
+Since 1959, this granddaddy of big-game-fishing tourneys has attracted supercompetitive teams in the finest boats imaginable.
 The powerful animals are caught or tagged and released.
 Occasionally, Kona waters produce a grander—over 1,000 pounds.
-808/836–3422. www.hibtfishing.com.
+808/836–1723; www.hibtfishing.com.

 Honokohau Harbor's Fuel Dock.
 Show up around 11 am and watch the weigh-in of the day's catch from the morning charters, or around 3:30 pm for the afternoon charters, especially during the summer tournament season.
 Weigh-ins are fun when the big ones come in, but these days, with most of the marlin being released, it's not a sure thing.
 On Kona's Waterfront Row, look for the "Grander's Wall" of anglers with their 1,000-pound-plus prizes.
+There's also a display at the Kona Inn.
 Honokohau Harbor, Kealakehe Pkwy. at Hwy.
-11, Kailua-Kona, HI, 96740.
+11, Kailua-Kona, Hawaii, 96740.